WebbKodsFrilansaren/FunkPHP/src/funkphp/middlewares/_README_HOW_TO.md

 ## Last Updated: 14th April 2025

 - Step 1: Create a new file in "/src/funkphp/middlewares/" and name it after your middleware handler name.
-For example: "MW_ROOT.php".
-There is no forced naming convention, but "MW\_" would help you to know what kind of handler you are calling.
+For example: "MW_R_ROOT.php".
+There is no forced naming convention, but "MW_R" would help you to know what kind of handler you are calling - a middleware for routes.
+Use "MW_D" for Middleware for Data Routes, and "MW_P" for Middleware after Page Routing!

-- Step 2: Your created "MW_ROOT.php" file should be in the style of:
+- Step 2: Your created "MW_R_ROOT.php" file should be in the style of:

 ```
 <?php return function(&$c, $optionalVariables){/* Do something with $c as reference variable and/or the other variables */} ?>